zarf-dev/proposals/0053-bundle-format/README.md

 ### Dependency on Sigstore Infrastructure

-Online profile creates a dependency on public Sigstore infrastructure (Rekor, Fulcio) which could become a single point of failure.
+Online profile creates a dependency on Sigstore infrastructure (Rekor, Fulcio) which could become a single point of failure.

-**Counter-argument**: Airgap profile (default) has zero dependencies.
+**Counter-argument**: Offline profile has zero dependencies.
 Online profile is opt-in for users who specifically want transparency.
 Private Sigstore deployments are supported.

 ## Alternatives